basscss/deprecated/README.md

 ```

 ## Padding

 Padding utilities are only available in symmetrical orientations.
-This is to normalize the spacing used around elements.
+This is to normalize the spacing used around elements and maintain a consistent visual rhythm.

 ```css
 .p1  { padding:       var(--space-1) }